 Formed in 2000 through the consolidation of CHARA Health Care Society, Holy Family Hospital and St. Paul’s Hospital, and through a partnership with Vancouver Coastal Health, the Provincial Health Services Authority and the University of British Columbia, Providence Health Care now operates 17 sites in British Columbia, wherein 2016-2017 they had almost 635,000 patient visits and 118,000 emergency department visits alone.

-In 2010, Providence Health Care launched Rapid Access to Consultative Expertise (RACE), an organized telephone-based service to connect GPs with Specialists who could respond to urgent consultation requests over the phone within a 2-hour timeframe.
+In 2010, Providence Health Care, supported with funding from the Shared Care Committee (a partnership of Doctors of BC and the BC government), launched Rapid Access to Consultative Expertise (RACE), an organized telephone-based service to connect GPs with Specialists who could respond to urgent consultation requests over the phone within a 2-hour timeframe.